REMC members look to us to provide the most accurate and useful energy information as is available. To us, it’s a responsibility we take seriously.

 Clark County REMC has had a long history of supporting members with rebate programs to offset purchase or installation costs of water heating and/or heating and cooling equipment.
 We’ve been able to do this, in part, with support of our generating and transmission cooperative, Hoosier Energy.
 It’s been important to maintain the electric load of our system and to do so in a responsible manner that benefits the REMC member.

-The incentives being offered in 2013 were designed to promote energy efficiency as recommended by the U.S. Department of Energy through the Energy Star program.
+The incentives being offered are designed to promote energy efficiency as recommended by the U.S. Department of Energy through the Energy Star program.

 * SEER stands for Seasonal Energy Efficiency Ratio.
 This is a measure of the energy efficiency of an air conditioning system.
 SEER ratings permit consumers to compare operating costs of various systems and products.